 We requested some and they were brought up fairly quickly.
 The amenities were from a brand called LATHER and I have to say, they smelled really great!

-My Beef With the Andaz West Hollywood
+My beef with the Andaz West Hollywood

 The room was in bad shape.
 There door had a large crack, the sliding bathroom door was rusty and wouldn’t close all the way.
 The carpet was in pretty bad shape.
 The main color was stain patterns.
 It also wasn’t the cleanest room – lots of dust on the tables and windows.